Jonathan Ansell: Early life

 Influenced by his mother's tapes of Pavarotti and the Three Tenors, Ansell joined the West Sussex Boys' Choir conducted by Arthur Robson, at the age of eight.
 He toured extensively with the choir to Florida, Germany, and France, performed in the Royal Festival Hall and sang many times in Arundel Cathedral.
 Ansell stayed with the choir until his voice broke at the age of 16 when he lost the ability to sing treble but after puberty found he had developed a high tenor voice instead.
+He attended Bishop Luffa School.

 After a performance of Love Changes Everything at a choral society concert in Littlehampton, Ansell's local MP Howard Flight, who was in the audience, arranged for him to have a preliminary audition at the Guildhall School of Music and Drama in London.
 After working with music teacher Martin Elliott, he won a place at the Guildhall two years later.

 While at the Guildhall School, Ansell's singing teacher was Adrian Thompson, who has a similar voice to Ansell and he described their lessons as working together.
 At that time, Ansell's academic studies fell below the standard.
 Diagnosed as dyslexic, an agreement was reached where he stayed as a pupil.

 G4

 While at the Guildhall School, Ansell formed the pop-opera boyband G4 with three other students Mike Christie, Tom Lowe, and Ben Thapa.
 Lowe later resigned as bass, replaced by Matthew Stiff.
 Their name, G4, stands for Guildhall 4.

 G4 were discovered after finishing second on ITV talent show The X Factor in 2004.
 G4's self-titled debut album produced by Trevor Horn and Brian Rawling, reached Number One for Mother's Day weekend 2005.
 In total they released 3 albums, sold in excess of 1.5 million albums in the UK, completed 5 sell-out UK tours, sold in excess of 40,000 Live at the Royal Albert Hall DVDs (one of the concerts on their first tour) and also released a best-selling autobiography Our Way.

 Ansell turned down the role of Prince Tamino in Kenneth Branagh's film of Mozart's The Magic Flute to stay with the band and continue recording.
 On 5 April 2007, G4 announced on GMTV that they were calling it a day at the end of July 2007.

-On 17 November 2014 G4 reformed for 'one night only' giving a concert at The Barbican Centre in London to celebrate the 10th Anniversary of their X Factor appearance in 2004.
+On 17 November 2014, G4 reformed for 'one night only' giving a concert at The Barbican Centre in London to celebrate the 10th Anniversary of their X Factor appearance in 2004.
 Whilst on stage Jonathan announced that due to the response of their 'one night only' concert they would be doing a UK tour in 2015.